 - You have been promised benefits or care which you have not received

 - Your employer’s or insurance company’s attorney contacts you and wants you to give a deposition

 - You intend to sue a third-party who is also responsible for your injuries or illness

-These are just some of the situations that can arise that may make you consider hiring a Richmond workers’ compensation attorney.
+These are just some of the situations that can arise that may make you consider hiring a Richmond and Central Virginia workers’ compensation attorney.
 At Schilling & Esposito, we won’t charge you a fee upfront.
 Rather, our attorneys’ fees are paid as a percentage of any benefits you receive.